 For exact searches (such as "Obstetrics & Gynecology"), you may get different results because the system removes the ampersand from the search query.
 In addition, special characters (such as $, @, and so forth) are also removed from exact title searches and will not be included in the search.

-Primo Central is a centralized search index that encompasses tens of millions of records of global or regional significance that are harvested from primary and secondary publishers and aggregators.
-To search from these resources, select the Primo Central search scope or a search scope that includes it.
+Central Discovery Index (CDI) is a centralized search index that encompasses tens of millions of records of global or regional significance that are harvested from primary and secondary publishers and aggregators.
+To search from these resources, select the CDI search scope or a search scope that includes it.

-If you want to receive results for Primo Central items that do not contain full text, select the Expand beyond library collections check box.
+If you want to receive results for CDI items that do not contain full text, select the Expand beyond library collections check box.